 The AI@work conference – a conference beyond our usual focus

 Attending international conferences is an important part of the work for researchers connected to WASP-HS.
-Here reports Gunnar Holmberg, adjunct professor at Linköping University and responsible for business development for future systems at Saab.
-He participates in the project The emergence of complex intelligent systems and the future of management, within WASP-HS.
+Gunnar Holmberg, Adjunct Professor at Linköping University and responsible for business development for future systems at Saab gives a report from the project The emergence of complex intelligent systems and the future of management, within WASP-HS.

 We are in the early stages of WASP-HS.
 To us WASP-HS is a great opportunity to be part of a melting pot of different perspectives that we seldom meet, and this will certainly stimulate us and challenge our perspectives.
 The participation in WASP-HS will hopefully help us to make additional relevant contributions to the vibrant area of AI and its impact on society.